Jewish Divorce Lawyer Chicago

 For those already married, a postnuptial agreement that includes language for a Get is recommended and has the same impact as the prenuptial agreement with some important differences ~ but the same result.

 Absent a prenuptial or postnuptial agreement, the parties may include obtaining a Get as a condition in the civil divorce judgment.
-The final Judgment of Dissolution of Marriage may set forth certain timing and procedures to ensure the Get is valid and enforceable by the Civil Courts in the event one party refuses to participate after the Judgment is entered.
+The final Judgment of Dissolution of Marriage may set forth certain timing and procedures in the event one party refuses to participate after the Judgment is entered.

 At Katz & Stefani, LLC, our family law attorney in Chicago, IL focuses on the following practice areas: